adamcobabe/mrv/doc/source/tools.rst

 All production level programs are located in ``mrv/bin``, all testing utilities can be found in ``mrv/test/bin``.

-All examples are given using linux shell semantics, windows users usually only have to substitute '/' with '\\', and be aware of possible limitations.
+All examples are given using linux shell semantics, windows users usually only have to substitute '/' with '\\' and prepend the ``python.exe`` interpreter which has to be used to launch the programs.

 ****************
 Production Tools